mike-ward/mike-ward.github.io/_posts/2009-01-28-twitters-reach-greater-than-you-think.md

 Jesse does not follow me on Twitter and yet my “tweet” somehow got back to him.
 I’ll be more careful of what I say on this very public forum in the future.

 In retrospect, I should have emailed him directly and kept my Twitter mouth shut.
-While I’m much better than I use to be, there are times when I can still be a hot head.
+While I'm much better than I use to be, there are times when I can still be a hot head.
 Age continues to mellow me fortunately.